ngendah/vagrant-k8s/README.md

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-using-native-package-management) installed on your local host.
 This is optional.

-* Port `6443` is free on your local host, see troubleshooting port forwarding.

 #### Windows

 Ansible is not supported on Windows and the 'best' solution is to allow [Vagrant and Ansible](https://developer.hashicorp.com/vagrant/docs/provisioning/ansible_local) run the playbooks on the guest virtual machine.